cferdinandi/reef-js/content/advanced.md

 Setters are functions that update your component or store data.

-Create setters by passing in an object of setter functions with the `setters` property in your `options` object.
-The first parameter on a setter function is the store or component data.
+Create setters by passing in an object of setter functions with the `setters` property on your `options` object.
+The first parameter on a setter function must be the store or component data.
 You can add as many other parameters as you'd like.

 ```js
 let store = new Reef.Store({